restcountries/restcountries/src/main/resources/static/flatdoc.md

 In addition to those features, I added the flags (svg and png) to each country.

+Important Information About Version 2
+--
+The structure has been reverted to its original form from the [Original Project] to maintain compatibility.

 Donate!
 ---------------
 Please consider donating [$5], [$10], [$15] o [more].
 I would very much appreciate the help 😃